(586) 243-4140

 • Understands the emotional and legal complexity of domestic cases

-• Handles false domestic violence accusations aggressively and strategically
+• Handles false domestic violence accusations head-on and strategically

-• Regularly appears in Macomb, Oakland, and Wayne County courts
+• Regularly appears in Macomb, Oakland, St. Clair, and Wayne County courts

 • Discreet, professional, and non-judgmental representation